sriram-257/MEDICAL_RAG_CHATBOT/README.md

 Symptoms
 ```

-This helps provide additional context about the user's query.
+This provides additional context about the user's question.

 ---